simonw/til/hacker-news/recent-comments.md

 This is pretty useful!
 The complex nested object has been flattened for us.
 Most of these rows aren't relevant... but if we filter for `type = 'object'` we can get hold of just the nested items within that structure that are complete JSON objects.

 So that's what my bigger query does.
-I call 'json_tree()' on the `children` column for each of those top level objects, then filter for `object` within that to get out the nested comments.
+I call `json_tree()` on the `children` column for each of those top level objects, then filter for `object` within that to get out the nested comments.

 Then at the end I do a `union all` against the top level rows, to ensure they are included in the resulting table.